mtelewa/flight-scanner/README.md

 <img src="documentation/mockup.png" alt="mockup" width="50%">
 </p>

 The app aims as a quick tool for users to check flights within Egypt's main sight-seeing sites (as shown on the map) in the high season months.
 The users have the opportunity to interact with a database (Google spreadsheet) to inquire about the cheapest, fastest or display all flights available for the selected month.
 The process to book a flight is made simple and with multiple checks on data entries along the way.
+After successfully booking a flight, another database is updated with the user's name and ticket choice.

 <figure align="center">